 thing, but lots of players will always turn

-the piece so that the shaper edge is at the
+the piece so that the sharper edge is at

-is MAGIC.
-Well, that is hard to copy.
-When
+mouthpiece is MAGIC.
+Well, that is hard to

-half, you only get two points of reference.
+split it in half, you only get two points of

 The copy made will be quite close to the